Aliases for F2RL1 Gene

 GeneCards Summary for F2RL1 Gene

 F2RL1 (Coagulation Factor II (Thrombin) Receptor-Like 1) is a Protein Coding gene.
-Diseases associated with F2RL1 include apert syndrome and pulmonary vein stenosis.
-Among its related pathways are Signaling by GPCR and p70S6K Signaling.
+Diseases associated with F2RL1 include pulmonary vein stenosis and irritant dermatitis.
+Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
 GO annotations related to this gene include G-protein coupled receptor activity and receptor activity.
 An important paralog of this gene is GPR132.

 UniProtKB/Swiss-Prot for F2RL1 Gene